 Although there is no real snow in New Orleans on Christmas, lights on Fulton Street can create the illusion.
 The dazzling holiday “snowfall" occurs every hour.
 Miracle on Fulton Street draws crowds with its magic light displays.

-The LUNA Fête interactive light display is one of the most amazing New Orleans Christmas displays.
-It is accompanied by carols and holiday performances at the Lafayette Square.
+The LUNA Fête interactive light display is one of the most amazing New Orleans Christmas shows.
+It is accompanied by carols and holiday performances at Lafayette Square.

-The Christmas exhibit at Lafreniere Park features a 60-foot sea serpent, a magical castle with a princess, teddy bear factory, snowman island, and a gingerbread man.
+The Christmas exhibit at Lafreniere Park features a 60-ft (18.3-m) sea serpent, a magical castle with a princess, a teddy bear factory, a snowman island, and a gingerbread man.
 Children can also enjoy carousel rides for $1 per child.

-Celebration in the Oaks covers the 10-ha (25-acre) City Park with beautiful the Botanical Garden, the Carousel Gardens Amusement Park, and Storyland.
-The Park looks magical with thousands of twinkling holiday lights on the trees, Santa Claus train, and holiday amusement rides.
+Celebration in the Oaks covers the 10-ha (25-acre) City Park with the beautiful Botanical Garden, the Carousel Gardens Amusement Park, and Storyland.
+The Park looks magical, with thousands of twinkling holiday lights on the trees, Santa Claus train, and holiday amusement rides.
 The park is usually closed on December 24th and 31st.

-Another bright display can be seen at the Roosevelt Hotel, which becomes one of the most photographed buildings in the city.
+Another bright display can be seen at the Roosevelt Hotel, which becomes one of the most photographed buildings in the city during the holiday season.